 9. Internal Capsule Stroke

-The internal capsule is another region that lies deep within the brain.
-It plays a large role in movement.
+The internal capsule is another subcortical region that lies deep within the brain.
+This unique area connects different parts of the brain and plays a large role in movement.
 Therefore, motor impairments are the most common effect of an internal capsule stroke.
-If motor impairments are the only secondary effect, then this type of stroke is also known as a pure motor stroke.
+This can include hemiplegia and facial weakness, although hearing, sensation, and cognition can also be affected by stroke in this area of the brain.
+If motor impairments are the only secondary effect, then this type of stroke is called a pure motor stroke.

 Learn more about internal capsule stroke »